WMD-group/SMACT/docs/examples.rst

 Interfacing to machine learning
 ===============================

-When preparing to do machine learning, we have to convert the convert the compositions that we have into something that can be fed into an algorithm.
+When preparing to do machine learning, we have to convert the compositions that we have into something that can be fed into an algorithm.
 Many of the properties provided in :mod:`smact` are suitable for this, one can take properties like electronegativity, mass, electron affinity etc etc (for the full list see :ref:`smact_module`).